-TOOLKIT: TAX INCREMENT REINVESTMENT ZONES (TIRZ)

-TAX INCREMENT FINANCING
+TOOLKIT: TAX INCREMENT REINVESTMENT ZONES (TIRZ) TAX INCREMENT FINANCING Historically in the US, as downtowns lost investment to regional shopping centers, redevelopment agencies

 Tax Increment Financing (TIF) is another public funding method used in Texas.
 TIF aims to improve communities with better infrastructure and public space.
 A TIF program identifies under-performing real estate in the city, develops redevelopment plans, works with private developers to implement these plans, and reinvests a portion of property tax revenues generated from new real estate development into the area.
 El Paso uses Tax Increment Reinvestment Zones (TIRZ), which are special zones elected by the city council to implement tax increment financing.
 This means, TIRZ zones establish a based tax value for zones in the designated area.